spatialstatisticsupna/Scalable_Prediction/README.md

 ### [**Section 4.
 Predictive validation study**](./Rcode/Section4_PredictiveValidationStudy)

 The script [Validation_study.R](./Rcode/Section4_PredictiveValidationStudy/Validation_study.R) enables the replication of the predictive validation study presented in Section 4 of the paper using simulated data for male lung cancer mortality counts.
-At the end, similar results to those presented in Table 2 will be obtained.
+At the end, similar results to those presented in Table 2, Table A1 and Table A2 will be obtained.

 The script is structured in four main steps: